December 6, 2023

 - Employers should implement a positive social media policy.
 Recognizing the pervasiveness of new technologies, allowing access to social media in moderation could be the answer so long as it does not affect productivity and the company is protected.

 - Employees should be kept informed about the legal and security risks involved in social networking and what they can do to protect themselves and the company.
 Emphasize the need to use caution and good judgment as comments posted on social networking sites can spread despite the original posting being removed.
 It is important to encourage employees, if mentioning the company name, to use a disclaimer that the opinions expressed are not those of the company.
+Where workplaces offer employees the use of ‘company phones’, on which confidential information may be stored, some employers are choosing to prohibit the use of certain social media platforms on those phones where security issues and privacy concerns have been raised about the platform.

 - The organization should define what is and is not considered “acceptable use” both on the company’s network and outside of it.
 It should be clear that company systems may not be used for illegal activity such as copyright/plagiarism and downloading pirated software.